smartface/sf-extension-spriteview/README.md

 - Finally require the extension as: `require("sf-extension-spriteview")`

 ## How to use
 SpriteView is nothing but a [UI.ImageView](http://ref.smartface.io/#!/api/UI.ImageView) with additional methods.
-Because it extends ImageView, you can add it inside layouts.
+Since it extends ImageView, you can add it inside layouts.

 1) Put the sprite sheet under the folder `images` on the Cloud IDE.
 2) Set the sheet to the SpriteView object as: